 One significant requirement of cGMP is finished product specifications which require results, obtained through validated testing, that ensure each batch of product meets all quality standards prior to release.
 If a company follows cGMPs, then quality is built into the process and verified by an independent quality department.
 Every single step in their manufacturing process is controlled through these practices which is why the quality of products is superior when they are required to follow cGMPs.

 Traditional compounding pharmacies, known as 503As, are not held to cGMP standards.
-This means the medications your patients receive from a 503A can vary in qualities such as potency and sterility from batch to batch.
+This means the medications your patients receive from a 503A veterinary pharmacy can vary in qualities such as potency and sterility from batch to batch.
 Adulterated or expired medications can potentially lead to adverse effects such as illness and/or death.
 Partnering with a 503B manufacturing facility or a pharmacy that dispenses drugs manufactured under cGMPs means you receive reliable medications and your patients receive the best treatment.

 503B Compounded Drugs

-503B manufacturers are referred to as outsourcing facilities by the FDA, but this terminology can be misleading.
+503B compounded drug manufacturers are referred to as outsourcing facilities by the FDA, but this terminology can be misleading.
 In simplest terms, a 503B outsourcing facility is regulated by the FDA and manufactures drugs in accordance with cGMP.
 Because of this, every process in a 503B facility must be validated and traceable.
 Products manufactured by 503Bs are trusted for stability, purity, and sterility in every batch, so you know exactly what product you are getting every time.

 The use of 503B medications can improve patient outcomes and reduce practice liability because correct dosages are required and monitored in every batch, unlike traditional 503A veterinary pharmaceuticals.

 Additionally, in 503B facilities, the FDA completes on-site inspections and requires these outsourcing facilities to have a quality control department.
 Stability is important for veterinary practices because it directly impacts shelf-life.
-With 503B medications, rigorous testing is performed to determine an accurate product expiration which makes it more reliable for office use. cGMP requires stability testing for all products which allows 503B to extend shelf-life with supporting data.
+With 503B medications, rigorous testing is performed to determine an accurate product expiration which makes it more reliable for office use. cGMP requires stability testing for all products which allows 503B manufacturers to extend compounded drug shelf-life with supporting data.
 This can help save your practice money because you’re purchasing medications less often.

 Although terms like 503B and cGMP can seem confusing or irrelevant to your practice, they can have notable impacts and are important to patient outcomes.
+For more content on veterinary dispensing and best practices, check out our educational guide: